 Wondering how to invest in robotics?
 Here’s a brief overview of how to get involved in this growing tech market.

-The robotics industry is one of the vastest markets in the technology space today, with applications across diverse sectors.
-Unsurprisingly, some are predicting that a “robot revolution” will completely change the global economy over the next 20 years or so.
+The robotics industry is one of the largest markets in the technology space today, with applications across diverse sectors.
+Unsurprisingly, some have predicted that a “robot revolution” will completely change the global economy over the next 20 years or so.

 In simple terms, robotics is defined as the “science and technology behind the design, manufacturing and application of robots.”
 Robots themselves are described as devices that can perform tasks the same way people do, but without the assistance of human interaction.